justin-bits/opensphere-tests-vscode/README.md

 Adds settings for...
 * ```cypress.json``` intelligent code completion
+* File move, save, and delete behavior
+* Tabs, spaces, and ruler

 ## Installation
 1. Ensure the .vscode folder exists at the root of the project.
 Note that the .vscode folder is hidden and may need to be created. ```\opensphere-tests\.vscode```